esfelurm/Archive-Ddos/README.md

 - These types of botnets are mostly in the form of web sockets (that is, they have a client file and a server file), which I'm sure you know better, so I won't give an explanation.
 </ol>

+## tip

+`Please don't clone the entire repository (unless you need it) because it will take up a lot of your internet, so select it and then download it. `

+#### I hope you use it well